Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: Forecasts

 For $X$, we have $\Ptot^{XX}=b_{1X}^2\PL+N_X$, where $N_X$ is a shot-noise component.
 On the other hand, the reconstructed field has:

 where $V_{\DD\DD}$ is the Gaussian variance, and $N_{\DD\DD,\mrm{shot}}$ is the trispectrum auto-shot-noise induced component.

-\paragraph*{Fisher information from cross and auto-correlations.} We now combine the auto-spectra of $X$ and $\DD$ with their cross-correlation.
-One can use can again use Eq.~\eqref{eq:fisherstandard} by packing cross and auto-correlations together in a data vector $\mathbf{d}$, then considering their covariance matrix $C$.
-Alternatively, a useful formula to have is (e.g. \cite{Tegmark_1997}):
+\paragraph{Fisher information from cross and auto-correlations.} We now combine the auto-spectra of $X$ and $\DD$ with their cross-correlation.
+One can use again Eq.~\eqref{eq:fisherstandard} by packaging together auto- and cross-correlations in a data vector $\mathbf{d}$, then considering their covariance matrix $C$.
+Alternatively, a useful formula to have is \citep[e.g.][]{Tegmark_1997}:

 where $C$ is the total covariance matrix of a zero-mean data vector $\mathbf{d}$.
 This can be then specialized for example for $m=n=\epsilon$.
-For a more explicit formulation of this expression see equation (52) in Ref.~\cite{Darwish:2020prn}.
+For a more explicit formulation of this expression see equation 52 in \cite{Darwish:2020prn}.